-There have been a number of studies of the neural basis of human object and shape perception using fMRI.
-For example, see: Kourtzi and Kanwisher (2000) and Moore and Engel, 2001).
+There have been a number of studies of the neural basis of human object shape perception using fMRI.
+For example, see: Kourtzi and Kanwisher (2000), Moore and Engel (2001).
 See also Mamassian et al. (2003).
+Like most fMRI studies, these are informative regarding the general nature of representations in different cortical regions, but tell us little about the underlying computations.